bloco-exchange/documentation/docs/bloco.exchange/overview.md

 - **Decentralized Autonomous Index Fund (DAIF)**: DAIFs are smart-contract-based funds that are managed by a investor consensus, rather than a centralized entity.
 These funds invest in a diversified portfolio of assets, including cryptocurrencies, stocks, and commodities, and use blockchain technology to automate the management and rebalancing of the portfolio.

-- **Blocs (⨖) Payment Gateway**: Bloco.exchange plans to develop a Blocs (⨖) Payment Gateway for e-commerce platforms, allowing merchants to accept Blocs (⨖) as payment for goods and services, and driving real-world adoption and utility.
+- **Blocs (⨖) Payment Gateway**: bloco.exchange plans to develop a Blocs (⨖) Payment Gateway for e-commerce platforms, allowing merchants to accept Blocs (⨖) as payment for goods and services, and driving real-world adoption and utility.

 ## Documentation and Resources